lukeschlather/ImageWeave/README.markdown

 ==================
 Author: Luke Schlather

 This is a work-in-progress designed to take a bunch of images and a 'mold' image, and arrange the images so they look like the mold.
-It defines two functions which aim to do this: bruteForce, which is actually a greedy algorithm, and geneticAlgorithm, which while it does what it says, pretty much doesn't work for the sample sizes I've tested (up to 500 images on a  3288x2466 mold.)
+It defines two functions which aim to do this: bruteForce, which is actually a greedy algorithm, and geneticAlgorithm, which while it does something resembling a genetica algorithm, pretty much doesn't work for the sample sizes I've tested (up to 500 images on a  3288x2466 mold.)

 #Building